THE STORY OF

 who then gets in an armed conflict with Fred which ends in the near destruction

 of the entire radio station.
-After crashing out and waking up to
+After "crashing out" and waking up to

 a ringing phone and alarm clock, Dino and Fred sign off to prepare for